markvincze/sabledocs/README.md

 ### Extra Jinja templates

-If you would like to include your own Jinja templates, specify the `extra-template-path` configuration parameter and all files that end in `template-path-suffix` (default ".html") will be processed and included as a Jinja template in the output path at a location relative to the `extra-template-path`.
+If you would like to include your own Jinja templates, specify the `extra-template-path` configuration parameter and all files that end in `extra-template-suffix` (default ".html") will be processed and included as a Jinja template in the output path at a location relative to the `extra-template-path`.

 Also processes all subdirectories of `extra-template-path` recursively.